 Self-check-out stations do not create jobs.
-Many businesses are aon a suicide mission; eliminating customers by making them unemployed, then expecting someone else to make them viable consumers.
+Many businesses are on a suicide mission; eliminating customers by creating unemployment, then expecting someone else to provide them with paying constomers.
 If a business runs out of consumers, the business must die.

 I didn’t say that people would quit needing the product, but needy people are just needy people, not consumers.

 Businesses creating consumers is like relatives bringing food to a family reunion.